Paisa Vasool (2017 film)

 Paisa Vasool is a 2017 Indian Telugu-language action comedy film, produced by V. Anand Prasad under Bhavya Creations banner and directed by Puri Jagannadh.
 It stars Nandamuri Balakrishna, Shriya Saran, Musskan Sethi and Vikramjeet Virk.
 The music was composed by Anup Rubens.
 The film marks Nandamuri Balakrishna's 101st film on the big screen, and he has for the first time singing a special song in this film with his own voice.
 The film received an average response from critics and grossed ₹36 crores against a production budget of ₹28 crores.

 Plot

-The film begins with Bob Marley, a Mafia Kingpin who remotely controls Hyderabad from Portugal.
-Being a tough nut, India's RAW agency Chief looks for a self-proclaimed criminal through a local IPS Officer, ACP Kiranmayi; she detects a deadly gangster, Theda Singh, acquitting from Tihar Jail, and she recruits him.
+The film begins with Bob Marley, a powerful mafia kingpin who controls the criminal underworld of Hyderabad remotely from Portugal.
+Finding him impossible to capture through normal means, the Chief of India's Research and Analysis Wing (RAW) tasks a local IPS Officer, ACP Kiranmayi, with finding a ruthless criminal for a covert operation.
+Kiranmayi tracks down Theda Singh, a deadly gangster recently released from Tihar Jail, and recruits him.